it's time to clear out bad kitchen smells

 air it out

 While you cook, flip on the extractor fan above your stove to pull odors up and away.
 Let Mother Nature offer a hand, too—crack your windows to let fresh air in and stale air out.
 No windows?
-There’s an Air Effects for that.
+There’s an Air Mist for that.

 keep your shields up